somecallmejosh/ux-engineering-portfolio/content/blog/twenty-years-of-front-end-mayhem.md

 Sometimes I find myself tangled in some overengineered state management solution or wondering why I need three different tools just to style a button—and in those moments, I stop and think about where it all began.

-<strong>My first website was on Geocities</strong>, back when web pages were a chaotic mess of neon backgrounds, Comic Sans headers, and animated GIFs of dancing hamsters.
+My first website was on Geocities, back when web pages were a chaotic mess of neon backgrounds, Comic Sans headers, and animated GIFs of dancing hamsters.
 No code editor.
 Just drag, drop, and hope.
 I was basically playing with digital refrigerator magnets and calling it "design."

 Later, I discovered MS Front Page and got my first taste of <em>customizing</em> websites.
-And then <strong>Notepad++</strong> showed up, and that's when things got real.
+And then Notepad++ showed up, and that's when things got real.
 I started writing HTML by hand&mdash;inline `<font>` tags, inline style attributes (before CSS was really a thing), and pages built with table layouts so deeply nested they'd make an archaeologist weep.
-Notepad++ would eventually lead to <strong>Dreamweaver</strong>, which had a lot of buttons and a lot of "WYSIWYG" but was still just a fancy way to write HTML and CSS.
+Notepad++ would eventually lead to Dreamweaver, which had a lot of buttons and a lot of "WYSIWYG" but was still just a fancy way to write HTML and CSS.
 I was convinced I was a wizard.

 Want a rounded corner?
 Slice it in Photoshop and jam the pieces into a table.
 Want layout control?
 Hope your image spacer trick doesn't break in Netscape.
 Responsive design?
 Semantic markup?
 Accessibility?
 Those were not words we used.